dwilbank68/scheduler/readme.md

 In short, you put yourself in a queue to use the machine you want, and all members of the queue are notified when it is their turn.

-A quick video tutorial will be available at [www.davidwilbanks.net](www.davidwilbanks.net) in early March 2015.
+A quick video tutorial is available at [www.davidwilbanks.net](www.davidwilbanks.net).

 ###Features